 To sum up, White Mountains is the best place to stay in New Hampshire to appreciate the definition of the great outdoors.
 Vacation here to enjoy tall mountains, dense forests, stunning drives and quaint towns.

-Do you look for a home-away-from-home type of place to stay in New Hampshire?
+- Kearsarge Inn – Looking for a home-away-from-home type of place to stay?
 Kearsarge Inn sets a lovely vibe with spacious rooms, cozy fireplaces and, of course, a wide front porch where you happily rock yourself to sleep.
 In addition, central in North Conway, this gem makes exploring the village effortless.

-Hampton Beach – Where to stay in New Hampshire for beaches
+Hampton Beach – Where to stay for beaches

 Showing that quality trumps quantity, New Hampshire’s pretty coastline — it’s 18 miles (29 km) short — lets you live your best beach life.
 Are you ready to pack your beach gear and hit those New England dunes?